quentin-pierson/projectMath/README.md

 # projectMath

-The project is a mathematical project on Optimization and PCA
+Mathematical project on Optimization and PCA

 ## Language used